aldenmchico/SafeSave/README.md

 #### Other architectures

 The `docker.sh` script assumes you are running on an amd64-based platform.
+The `docker.sh` script was also tested and confirmed to work on Apple Silicon with no modifications.
 Here is a sample script of what you could do if you were running on arm64-based Linux (tested on Oracle server and rpi):

 ```sh
 #!/bin/bash